Skip to main content

 Submit only one application to avoid delays.

-Option 1: Apply In Person (Recommended)
+Option 1: In person (recommended)

 You must submit:

-• A completed Application for Certificate of Title
+• A completed Application for Certificate of Title, Certificate of Title - Application (VR-005) - PDF - 260.92 KB.

-• Compliance documents showing the vehicle meets FMVSS and EPA requirements
+• Compliance documents showing the vehicle meets FMVSS and EPA requirements.

 • Valid identification